-- Allows me to access all of this content on my phone as well
+- A VPN allows me to access all of this content on my phone as well.

 Like I said before, there are plenty of great VPN services out there to try, but I’m a big fan of ExpressVPN because they are easy to use, competitively priced, and they have a 30-day money-back guarantee if you’re not satisfied.

 More Reasons to Use a VPN in China

 If you’re still not convinced that spending a little extra money for a VPN is worth it, consider these interesting facts:

 China is notorious for pirated versions of movies that can be downloaded for free on the internet.
 I used to do this a lot via some torrent websites until the unthinkable happened: I got hit with a computer virus.